-HATOF was officially registered in May 3, 2001 under the Companies Code, 1963 (Act 179) in Ghana.
-As the first environmental organisation in the Agona District in the Central Region of Ghana, it brought together young and vibrant youth, men, women and local authorities with shared goal to regulate human access to, use of, and impacts on the environment–and particularly ensure that human progress, economic development, and conservation and environmental protection take place together.
+HATOF was officially registered in May 3, 2001 by the Registra General’s Department under the Companies Code, 1963 (Act 179), and also registered with the Department of Social Welfare Reg.
+No. D.S.W/1819 in Ghana.
+As the first environmental organization in the Agona District in the Central Region of Ghana, it brought together young and vibrant youth, men, women and local authorities with shared goal to regulate human access to, use of, and impacts on the environment–and particularly ensure that human progress, economic development, and conservation and environmental protection take place together.

 During the first two years of its existence, HATOF primarily focused on sustainable land management and biodiversity conservation in the Agona District.
 It flagged the adverse effect of persistence land degradation and loss of biodiversity on human health and environment, and promoted nature conservation through advocacy, lobbying, and education.